International Collegia for the Humanities and Social Sciences

 The network currently consists of research funding organisations from 24 countries which jointly develop research programmes in variable constellations and publish corresponding calls for proposals.
 In variable geometries, and with a contribution of the European Commission, the participating countries pool national funds to finance collaborative projects (with a minimum of three to four partner countries).

-Three calls for proposals have already been published: in 2009, proposals were requested on the topics of "Cultural Dynamics: Inheritance and Identity" and "Humanities as a Source of Creativity and Innovation", in 2012 on the topic of "Cultural Encounters" and in 2015 on "Uses of the Past" .
-In 2017 a call will be published on the topic "Culture, migration and European public space".
+Three calls for proposals have already been published: in 2009, proposals were requested on the topics of "Cultural Dynamics: Inheritance and Identity" and "Humanities as a Source of Creativity and Innovation", in 2012 on the topic of "Cultural Encounters", 2015 on "Uses of the Past" and 2017 "Public Spaces: Culture and Integration in Europe".

 "Uses of the past" is dealing with issues such as "In what way does our understanding of the past influence the design of the present and the future?"
 "How do we – as individuals, institutions or as societies – use or utilise the past(s)?"
 18 collaborative projects are being funded since 2016.
 Researchers from Germany are participating in 12 projects which take a look at history from the perspective of jurisdiction, material culture and politics or focus on both historical places and identity processes.